Meet Our Testing Team

 - Shoppers on a budget.
 Compared to other mixed-foam and memory foam models, the GravityLux has an above-average price-point – though customers should note the mattress comes with a lifetime warranty.

-The Tuck testing crew evaluated the GravityLux (formerly known as the MemoryLux) for pressure relief, edge support, and other key performance factors.
+Our testing crew evaluated the GravityLux (formerly known as the MemoryLux) for pressure relief, edge support, and other key performance factors.
 To see their findings, check out the video below.

-Tuck’s testing team conducted an extensive evaluation of the GravityLux.
+Our testing team conducted an extensive evaluation of the GravityLux.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.